-Since the spring, Mercersburg Academy has been working diligently to understand the impact of COVID-19 and to develop protocols to protect our community.
+Since spring 2019, Mercersburg Academy has been working diligently to understand the impact of COVID-19 and to develop protocols to protect our community.
 We knew that planning to open to on-campus learning would be complex and would also require significant resources in order to feel confident in this direction.
 At this time, our goal is to protect those in our community who are most vulnerable while delivering on our mission for our students.
 We all must recognize that the way we live and learn together will look different, but in order to have the privilege of being on campus, we will make the necessary sacrifices to protect our community members most susceptible to the virus.
 Should we receive new information that impacts our plans, we will communicate promptly with our families.
-But for now, we have welcomed our students back to campus with the guidance of medical experts and state policies, both of which support our plans to return to campus learning.

 Important Dates and Travel Information